2 Principles of Data Visualization

 )

 Scherer and Karamanis put year in rows and hub (region) in columns.
 The switch = "y" argument moves the year label from the right side (where it appears by default) to the left.
-With this code in place, we can see the final plot coming together in Figure 2.15.
-Space considerations require me to include only four regions, but you get the idea.
+With this code in place, you can see the final plot coming together in Figure 2.14.

-Incredibly, the broad outlines of the plot took us just 10 lines to create.
+Incredibly, the broad outlines of the plot took just 10 lines of code to create.
 The rest of the code falls into the category of small polishes.
-That’s not to minimize how important small polishes are (very) or the time it takes to create them (lots).
+That’s not to minimize how important small polishes are (very) or the time it takes to create them (a lot).
 It does show, however, that a little bit of ggplot goes a long way.

-Let’s look at a few of the small polishes that Scherer and Karamanis made.
-The first is to apply a theme, as shown in Figure 2.16.
-They used theme_light(), which removes the default gray background and changes the font to Roboto.
+Now let’s look at a few of the small polishes that Scherer and Karamanis made.
+The first is to apply a theme.
+They used theme_light(), which removes the default gray background and changes the font to Roboto using the base_family argument.

 dm_perc_cat_hubs %>%